-Caller Identification, or “Caller ID,” allows you to identify a caller before you answer your telephone.
-It is sometimes offered as an optional service by landline and wireless telephone companies, and may cost an additional monthly fee (fees vary by phone company).
-A caller’s number and/or name are displayed on your phone (if your phone has this feature).
-It is also possible to buy an external display unit, and some phone and cable companies that provide phone service even offer widgets that allow you to see caller ID displayed on your TV or computer screen.
+Caller Identification, or "Caller ID," allows you to identify a caller before you answer your telephone.
+A caller's number and/or name are displayed - on your phone or an external display unit.
+Some phone and cable companies offer widgets that allow you to see caller ID displayed on your TV or computer screen.

 - Prohibit any person or entity from transmitting misleading or inaccurate caller ID information with the intent to defraud, cause harm, or wrongfully obtain anything of value.

 - Subject violators to a penalty of up to $10,000 for each violation of the rules.

 - Exempt authorized activities by law enforcement agencies and situations where courts have authorized caller ID manipulation to occur.

 What are the rules regarding caller ID for telemarketers?